naubiomech/TeensyNanoExoCode/Documentation/README.md

 ![Diagram](Figures/CodeDiagram.svg)

 Details of the components can be found in [/Presentations/20220914_Pridham_NewCodeBase.pptx](/Presentations/)
+Note: At the time of the presentaiton the terminology "Leg/LegData" was used instead of "Side/SideData" and communication between the boards occured via SPI instead of UART.
+The functionality and structure is the same, but to avoid confusion we wanted to specify.

 ### How to Deploy
 First, you will need to connect the physical components.
 1. Mount the motors on the system as appropriate.
 2. Connect the power and communication cables to the control board.